bouncingleaf/birds/README.md

 You can comment out the "procs" section  near the end of image_preparation.py in order to rebuild the text file without re-cropping the images.
 Much faster!

+## Results

+### Round 1
+Training accuracy remained 0.00 no matter how many epochs, and the test part of the algorithm crashed.
+Hmm.

+### Round 2
+Increased batch size (I think it was from 3 to 100).
+Training accuracy began to improve!
+But it got suspiciously high.
+100% after five epochs.
+And the test part of the algorithm still crashed.

+### Round 3
+Fixed the crash in the test algorithm, and testing accuracy was around 5%.
+Sounds like overfitting to me.

+### Round 4
+Flipped the images and rotated them slightly and cropped them slightly differently to make twice as many training examples.
+Training accuracy still suspiciously high:
+    Epoch [6/6], Step [120/120], Loss: 0.5243, Accuracy: 87.50%
+The test part of my algorithm crashed again... on a print statement, no less.